pentaho/pentaho-platform-plugin-common-ui/README.md

 # Common-UI #
-Common-ui historically contains commonly used utils/frameworks (e.g. jquery, angular) that are used across the platform.
+Common-ui historically contains commonly used utils/frameworks (e.g. jquery) that are used across the platform.
 As we move forward with OSGI it is expected for these to be removed from common-ui to be deployed in a more modular way.

 How to build